I can't get into the BIOS on my computer. How to enter BIOS on a laptop

 • Esc.

-How to enter BIOS (UEFI) on Windows (Windows) 8
+How to enter Bios (UEFI) on Windows 8

-However, progress does not stand still and, starting from the time of Windows 8, some began to be equipped with solid-state SSD drives.
-Which, in turn, load the system in just some two-tenths (0.2) of a second.
+However, progress does not stand still and, starting with Windows 8, some began to be equipped solid state SSD drives.
+Which, in turn, load the system in just two tenths (0.2) of a second.
 Plus, Windows 8 has a feature fast loading.
-Naturally, in such a short period, hardly anyone will have time to press the F2 or Del button to enter the BIOS.
+Naturally, in such a short period of time, hardly anyone will have time to press the F2 or Del button to enter the BIOS.

-UEFI- (Unified Extensible Firmware Interface) - replacement outdated BIOS or just the heir to Bios.
+UEFI— (Unified Extensible Firmware Interface) - replacement outdated BIOS or simply the heir to Bios.

-In order to get into BIOS on windows 8, you must:
+In order to get into Bios on Windows 8 you need to:

 1. Press keyboard shortcut Win+C or move the mouse cursor to the upper or lower right corner;